Letter of Intent for Dental School

 When to Send the Letter

 In many cases, a student will want to draft a letter of intent when placed on a dental school’s waitlist.
-A well-written letter can be used to tell the school that they are the student’s top choice.
-Essentially, the letter is a promise the student makes to the school, telling them they will attend their program if admitted.
+The letter expresses to the admissions department that this is their top choice and will attend if admitted.

-A letter of intent is often sent around a month after an interview with a school.
-The student can send it whether they have been placed on the waitlist or haven’t heard back from the school.
-A second letter may be sent if more than two months have passed and the applicant wishes to share important updates with the admissions department.
+A letter of intent is often sent around a month after an interview with a school, either after being placed on the waitlist or if they didn’t receive a reply.
+A second letter may be sent if more than two months have passed and the applicant has important updates to share.

 It’s common practice for a letter of intent to be sent to a single school, so the candidate should wait until they have received all acceptance or waitlist notifications before making their decision.